CiscoAI/kubeflow-examples/tf-mnist/README.md

 7. [Completion Criteria](#completion-criteria)
 8. [Extras](#extras)

-# What you will learn
+# What you will Learn
 Deconstructing the MNIST application will give you hands on experience on the following:

 * How to setup a [Kubernetes](https://kubernetes.io/) cluster on [Google Cloud Platform (GCP)](https://cloud.google.com/).